-- Circa 1905-1933.The bandage winding machine manually wound calico bandages for patient use.
-A sheet of calico was torn into strips of differing widths.
-The length was around 8 feet or 240 cm.
+1905-1933.The bandage winding machine wound calico bandages for patient use.
+A sheet of calico was torn into strips of differing widths and a length of around 8 feet or 240 cm.

-The bandage was wound around the handle shaft by hand initially to get purchase.
-Then the handle was turned until the bandage was tightly wound.
-Each bandage could be reused, after it was washed, dried and rewound on the machine.
+The bandage was wound around the handle shaft, by hand initially, to get purchase, then the handle was turned until the bandage was tightly wound.
+Bandages were reused after being washed, dried and rewound on the machine.

-- The bandage winding machine enabled a more effective use of a bandage on a patient, as the machine wound it more tightly than a hand rolled bandage thus allowing more effective bandaging.
+The bandage winding machine wound a bandage more tightly than could be achieved by hand, allowing more effective bandaging.